ryanmimrie/ryanmimrie.github.io/whmavi.md

 ## How to run WH-MAVI
 Running WH-MAVI is a two stage process:
 <ol>
-  <li>Designer: In this stage, the user provides information on the behaviours and parameters of the model they would like to run.
-These are stored in an output text file, which can be saved for running later, shared with other researchers, or published alongside findings for reproducibility. </li>
+  <li><b>Designer:</b> In this stage, the user provides information on the behaviours and parameters of the model they would like to run.
+The user may also provide experimental data for the model to be fit to, and specify which parameters they would like the model to estimate values for during data fitting.
+All of this information is stored in a .mavi text file, which can be saved for running later, shared with other researchers, or published alongside findings for reproducibility. </li>
-  <li>Solver: In this stage, the model(s) specified in the output text file are solved by the WH-MAVI engine.
-If the specified models contain data, the solver will run many iterations of the model to find optimal parameter values to describe the data.</li>
+  <li><b>Solver:</b> In this stage, the model(s) specified in the .mavi text file are solved by the WH-MAVI engine.
+When there is not any data for fitting, this process is straightforward and the engine will simply run every theoretical scenario specified by the user.
+If the .mavi file includes data for fitting, the engine will run many iterations of the model with different values for the parameters the user has asked to be estimated.</li>
 </ol>